kehantan/labbook/docs/assays/antiviral.rst

     * A1 = Negative control (Cells without virus infection)
     * B1 = Virus control (Cells with virus infection, but not treated with compound)
-    * A2 = Compound X concentration 1 (Cells with virus infection and treated with compound)
-    * B2 = Compound X concentration 2 (Cells with virus infection and treated with compound)
-    * A3 = Compound X concentration 3 (Cells with virus infection and treated with compound)
-    * B3 = Compound X concentration 4 (Cells with virus infection and treated with compound)
+    * A2, A3, B2, B3 = Cells infected with virus infection and treated with compound

 * This is merely a suggestion, you can tailor the arrangement however you like according to the need of your experiments, but always remember to include negative control and virus control wells.

 Calculate virus volume to use for infection